 As you can see it is a very simple process.

 The added advantage is those delicious aromas emanating from freshly crushed coffee beans.

-I hope this article on manually grinding your coffee beans has given some insight into the options available to you.
+By reading this article you now know how to manually grind coffee beans successfully and the options available to you.